dimagi/dimagi_lake/README.md

 2. **Java8**: Used by Spark.
 3. **Scala 1.12**: Used by Spark.
 2. **Spark 3.0.2**: Spark is used as a processing engine to process the incoming data.
 3. **Object Storage/HDFS(3.2)**: Used to store the Data.
 Right now using S3.
-The repository can also be used with Local Filesystem
+The repository can also be used with Local Filesystem for local setup
-4. **Commcare Hq**: It uses Commcare Hq to pull Forms/cases records, Locations, user info from HQ Storage
+4. **Commcare Hq**: It uses CommcareHq code to pull Forms/cases records, Locations, user info from HQ Storage
 5. **Postgres**: Postgres is used as a hive metastore to store hive table tables.